realworldocaml/book/en/parsing-with-ocamllex-and-ocamlyacc.md

   ;
 ```

-We can read it like this, "A JSON `value` is either an object bracketed with curly braces, or an array bracketed with square braces. or a string, integer, float, etc.  In each of the productions, the right hand side specfies the expected sequence.
-For example, the object is specified with the curly-bracket production.
+We can read it like this: a JSON `value` is either an object bracketed by curly
+braces, or an array bracketed by square braces. or a string, integer, float,
+etc.  In each of the productions, the right hand side specfies the expected
+sequence.
+For example, the object is specified with the curly-bracket
+production.

 ```
 value: LEFT_BRACE; obj = opt_object_fields; RIGHT_BRACE